thellimist/bitses/_analyses/stellar-esqarrouth.md

 - Can convert all currencies, can integrate with existing banking systems & crypto.
 - The tech behind Stellar is real and groundbreaking.
 - Wants to distribute/airdrop XLM to nonprofits.
-- They are opening their governence and numbers, tokens to everyone.
+- They are opening their governance and numbers, tokens to everyone.
 - Stellar group will serve for lifetime.
 Jed, Patrick (Founder of Stripe) & Professor.
 - Has a new CTO last 6 months.
 - Their founder Jed also created Ripple and MtGox.